osg-htc/docs/docs/client/glexec.md

 1. First, review the contents of `/etc/glexec.conf`.
 All of the defaults should be fine, but if you want to change the behavior, the parameters are described in `man glexec.conf`.
 2. Next, review all of the contents of `/etc/lcmaps.db` and in particular update the following pieces.

-    - If you have GUMS, change the yourgums.yourdomain in the following line to the fully qualified domain name of your GUMS server:
+    - If you have GUMS, change `<GUMS_HOST>` in the following line to the fully qualified domain name of your GUMS server:

             "–endpoint https://<GUMS_HOST>:8443/gums/services/GUMSXACMLAuthorizationServicePort"